-In Table 5 and Figure 3, it is shown that the use of Coldtainer, as compared to the traditional solution, allows a cost saving of about 45% in each delivery schedule (i.e., long distance, and multi-drop delivery) for both the product categories (i.e., chilled, and frozen).
-In particular, this relevant saving is mainly due to the lower initial expenditure needed to install the refrigerated solution, the reduction of fuel and refrigerant consumption, the negligible maintenance required, and the better preservation of the product quality.
-Furthermore, the vehicle has a higher residual value since it is not equipped with an irreversible refrigeration system and hence has a longer lifetime (about the 70% against the 50% of the vehicle equipped with the traditional refrigeration system).
+In Table 5 and Figure 3, it is shown that the use of Coldtainer, as compared to the traditional solution, allows a cost saving in the six years of the analysis of about 15% in each delivery schedule (i.e., long distance, and multi-drop delivery) for both the product categories (i.e., chilled, and frozen)): i.e., about 20 k€ for the multi-drop delivery and 23 k€ for the long-distance delivery.
+This relevant saving is mainly due to the lower initial expenditure needed to install the refrigerated solution, the reduction of fuel and refrigerant consumption, the negligible maintenance required, and the better preservation of the product quality.
+Furthermore, the vehicle has a higher residual value since it is not equipped with an irreversible refrigeration system and hence has a longer lifetime (about 70% against 50% of the vehicles equipped with the traditional refrigeration system).

 Table 5.
-Economic results for different delivery schedule, product category and refrigeration system
+Economic results for different delivery schedules, product categories, and refrigeration system